 Nationally, AI/AN suffer a disproportionate burden of diabetes.
-Among AI/AN living in this service area, 19.8% have been told by a doctor that they have diabetes compared to 7.6% of the general population.
+Among AI/AN living in this service area, 7.1% have been told by a doctor that they have diabetes compared to 6.8% of the general population.
+Given the limitations of the survey method the magnitude of the diabetes burden among AI/AN reported through BRFSS is likely an underestimate.